mehtadone/PT2PTF/README.md

 ## Instructions.

-- Download the jar file from the [releases](https://github.com/mehtadone/PT2PTF/releases) page.
+- Download the zip file from the [releases](https://github.com/mehtadone/PT2PTF/releases) page.
-- Place the jar in a new folder.
+- Extract zip to new folder.
 - Copy the three properties files into the new folder.
 - Navigate to the folder using a command window (dos prompt, terminal, bash).
 - type `java -jar pt2ptf.jar`.